 Special care must be taken when utilizing open system water that is usually not treated (such as lakes, rivers, and ponds).
 The use of untreated water will result in corrosion, erosion, slime buildup, scaling, or algae formation.
 Water treatment service must be used.
 Special tube and water head material may be required to reduce damage from corrosion.
 Daikin Applied is not responsible for damage or faulty operation from untreated or improperly treated water.
-"Water Piping" on page 18 for caution statement on water quality.
+See page 14 for caution statement on water quality.